vespa-engine/documentation/en/performance/practical-search-performance-guide.md

 </pre>
 </div>

-Note that the tensor query input format is slightly different from the variable subsitution supported for wand/weightedSet/dotProduct multi-valued query operators.
+Note that the tensor query input format is slightly different from the variable substitution supported for the multi-valued query operators `wand`, `weightedSet` and `dotProduct`.
 The above query produces the following result:

 <pre>
 {% highlight json%}